tanaylab/Gmara/README.md

 contains a list of symbols of human transcription factor genes.
 You can just access these files directly from github (using explicit commit tags if you want reproducible results).

-The files also contain a second column called `provenance` which can help in tracking _why_ the gene name is included in the list, by referring to source files of the list and/or the gene namespaces.
-These files are described below, but you do not have to deal with this to just use the list.
+The files also contain a additional columns which can help in tracking _why_ the gene name is included in the list, by referring to source files of the list and/or the gene namespaces.
+These columns and files are described below, but you do not have to deal with this to just use the list.

 In general, this repository is meant to be used as a convenient *initial starting point* for analysis, rather than serve as a "source of truth".
 It is designed to make it easy to apply lists to to arbitrary data sets regardless of the version of the genes names was used, so the lists include retired/deprecated/aliased/renamed genes.
-That is, we construct the lists such that if a name does *not* appear in a list, you can be fairly certain that what you are looking up *doesn't* belong in it.
+We try to construct the lists such that if a name does *not* appear in a list, you can be fairly certain that what you are looking up *doesn't* belong in it (according to any of our sources).
 If the name *does* appear in the list, then *probably* what you are looking up belongs in it, but there's no guarantee.

 **The analyst is responsible for exercising judgment and common sense when using these lists.**